 This work was provided for the length of the vanguards programme and included developing the evaluation specification, supporting procuring, and working with an independent evaluation team to deliver the project as per vanguard requirement.

-Local project: Evaluation of a CCG Primary Care Incentive Scheme
+Place Based Project: CCG Primary Care Incentive Scheme Evaluation

 NECS were commissioned by a Clinical Commissioning Group (CCG) in the North East and North Cumbria to carry out an evaluation of a novel GP incentive scheme aiming to break down the traditional commissioner / provider split and tight performance management.
 A key area of evaluation was the acceptance and subsequent benefits of the radical approach, to see if it met the original aims.
 The NECS Business Intelligence team worked jointly with the Research and Evidence team to enable the evaluation to include a survey of practice staff experiences and views, and monitoring of the original metrics from the previous incentive scheme to see if the new approach impacted on these outcomes.
 The comprehensive report was tailored to the CCG’s needs, with a comparison to other incentive schemes and recommendations made regarding methods for future evaluation of the scheme.

 NECS were commissioned by Newcastle GP Services Ltd to carry out an independent evaluation of their Social Prescribing Navigator service.
 This comprised both quantitative and qualitative elements.
 Referral and engagement data, together with use of non-elective secondary care was analysed by Business Intelligence, and qualitative interviews with both staff and patients were carried out by the Research and Evidence Team.